iafisher/polyglot-server/README.md

 `error <msg>`: When an operation has failed, or when a command could not be parsed.
 The `msg` field may contain whitespace.

-`inbox <user_1> <message_count_1> ... <user_n> <message_count_n>`: Response to
-the `checkinbox` request.
-Each user from whom the client has unread messages is listed along with the count of messages.
-Broadcast messages are listed with the user as `'*'`.
-Broadcast and direct messages are received and stored in the inbox regardless of whether the recipient is online when the message is sent.
-A broadcast message is received by the user who sent it.
-The users are listed in alphabetical order.

 `message <timestamp> <from> <to> <body>`: Response to the `recv` request.
 The timestamp field contains the UTC time the message was received by the server, in